Integrated Resource Planning

 Decarbonization

-In pursuit of a decarbonized electric grid by 2035, the Biden Administration is encouraging the U.S. economy to lower its carbon intensity, especially when it comes to buildings, transportation and heavy industry.
+In pursuit of a decarbonized electric grid by 2035, the Biden Administration has encouraged the U.S. economy to lower its carbon intensity, especially when it comes to buildings, transportation and heavy industry.
 Two emerging technologies — “green hydrogen” and battery energy storage — can help propel that quest for alternatives to fossil fuels.

 Electric Vehicles